$100 $46 Save 54%

 If you are just establishing your foray into weightlifting and you are not that committed yet, you would be better off with a mid-priced pair of weightlifting shoes so that it wouldn’t be a waste of money if your interest wanes.

 Are weightlifting shoes and squat shoes the same thing?

 Yes.
 Searching on the internet, you might have come across the term ‘squat shoes’ which may have resulted in some confusion.
 Squat shoes is another term used by lifters to refer to weightlifting shoes.
 The word “squat” emphasizes the benefits of wearing a pair when it comes to squatting or doing lifts that involve bending at the knee and maintaining proper form.
 The heel gives people more ankle mobility so they can dip low without losing balance.

 Various brands, which include Nike, Reebok, Adidas, Inov-8, and Asics, offer weightlifting shoes to the public.
 Prices range from $140 to $200.
 Here at RunRepeat, we strive to give you the best deal for the pair of your desire.
 Online retailers mark prices down at no specific date or time, so instead of you scouring the internet for the best offers, we do that for you.
 By clicking or searching for a pair of trainers here on RunRepeat, you will be automatically presented with a list of retailers and their price offering.
 The cost of weightlifting shoes can be slashed by as much as $50.

 How do I take care of my weightlifting shoes?

-If shoe trees are not at hand, stuffing weightlifting shoes with newspapers also works.
+If shoe trees are not at hand, stuffing weightlifting shoes with newspaper also works.
 It prevents the upper from collapsing, thus maintaining its shape.
-Newspaper is also effective in soaking up moisture and odor.
-Although this is an effective trick, take care to not overly stuff weightlifting shoes as this could result in the deformation of the upper.
+A newspaper is also effective in soaking up moisture and odor.
+Although this is a useful trick, make sure to not overstuff weightlifting shoes as this could result in the deformation of the upper.